 In an extensive survey, 29 experts from practice and administration estimated the likelihood for a loss of protective function in different hazard-scenarios.

 A detailed description of the case study and the results of the survey including figures fo all questions can be found here (in German).
-A factsheet summarizing the results is available here (in German).
+A factsheet summarizing the results is available here in German, Italian and French.